postech-di-lab/METIS/model-layer/README.md

 ## Model-layer
-This page a README page for Model-Layer.
+This page is a README page for Model-Layer.